go-functional/core/typeclass/README.md

 # Typeclasses

 The type class is a foundational and powerful FP concept.
 Similar to `interface`s in Go, type classes allow you to define some behavior on a type, but not implement it.

-The implementation is done later.
+Since the implementation is done elsewhere, this is a form of polymorphism, but much more flexible or "ad-hoc" than the traditional kind in OOP languages, and a bit more than even standard composition in Go.

-Type classes, however, are different from `interface`s because the implementation of the type is separate from the concrete type.
+Type classes, are different from standard `interface`s because the implementation of the type is separate from the concrete type.

 ## Warning